php-rust-tools/parser/README.md

 [![justforfunnoreally.dev badge](https://img.shields.io/badge/justforfunnoreally-dev-9ff)](https://justforfunnoreally.dev)

-> **Warning**: This crate is not ready for any form of production use _yet_.
-There are still a lot of things missing from the parser, so please use at your own risk.
+> **Warning** - this is still alpha software and the public API is still subject to change.
+Please use at your own risk.

 ---